-Commingled funds and mutual funds share similar attributes.
+Commingled funds and mutual funds are the same in some ways.
 Both bring all of an investor's assets into a centralized fund management system.

 Commingled funds and mutual funds both consist of assets that come from multiple accounts, clients, or investors.
 Both types of funds typically invest in securities of the primary asset classes—stocks, bonds, and cash.

 Like mutual funds, commingled funds can be managed by a single manager or a team.
 The management decides which securities to buy for the portfolio and develops the strategies for growth.

-While there are many similarities, there are major differences, as well.
-A major difference is that mutual funds are generally easy for any individual investor to buy into.
-You don't need to have a personal connection to those involved, you can simply find a broker that sells the mutual fund and place an order.
+There are major ways the funds differ, as well.
+A major difference is that mutual funds tend to be easy for any single investor to buy into.
+You don't need to have a personal connection to those involved.
+Just find a broker that sells the mutual fund and place an order.
 Commingled funds, on the other hand, aren't as easy to trade in or out of.
-You usually have to have a personal connection to the entity controlling the funds (like working for an employer that offers a commingled funds retirement plan).
+You usually must have a personal connection to the party that controls the funds.
+That could be working for an employer that offers a retirement plan of commingled funds.

-They're also regulated by different agencies.
-Mutual funds must register with the Securities and Exchange Commission (SEC), whereas commingled funds are not registered securities.
-Instead, the Office of the Comptroller of the Currency and state regulators have oversight of commingled funds.
+The two types of funds are also governed by different agencies.
+Mutual funds must register with the Securities and Exchange Commission (SEC).
+Commingled funds do not.
+The Office of the Comptroller of the Currency and state regulators oversee commingled funds.

-Commingled funds may offer their investors and prospective investors a summary plan description (SPD), whereas mutual funds are required to provide a prospectus.
+Commingled funds may offer their investors and prospective investors a summary plan description (SPD).
+Mutual funds must provide a prospectus.

 Pros and Cons of Commingled Funds